SpaceVim/SpaceVim/docs/documentation.md

 ### Command line mode key bidnings

-After pressing `:`, you can switch to comamnd line mode, here is a list of key bindings can be used in command line mode:
+After pressing `:`, you can switch to command line mode, here is a list of key bindings can be used in command line mode:

 | Key bindings   | Descriptions                         |